Frequently Asked Questions

 Q: What if I have Post Secondary Education Opportunity/Dual Credit?

-Regular transfer students (not PSEO credit) will register with their classification regardless of credit load.
+Transfer students (not PSEO credit) will register according to their classification.

 Q: I am a Student Older Than Average (SOTA).
 What session should I attend?

-Students who are 25 years or older are encouraged to attend our Transfer Drop-In Orientation session.
+Students who are 25 years or older are encouraged to attend any of the Transfer Orientation sessions.

 Q: I am a new freshman beginning in the summer session.
 When do I register?

-Information will be mailed to you regarding sign up for an orientation session to get registered for your summer courses.
+Information will be mailed to you regarding sign up for Orientation to get registered for your summer courses.
 Sessions are generally held during the Spring semester.